The Preconceived Notions Of The Trinity Doctrine In John Chapter 1

 GOD IS NOT MAN, that he should lie, OR A SON OF MAN, that he should change his mind.
 Has he said, and will he not do it? – Numbers 23:19

-Yahweh cannot be contained, but many falsely believe that He dwelt fully in Christ making him to be 'God the Son,' instead of the Son of God.
+God cannot be contained, but many falsely believe that He dwelt fully in Jesus making him out to be 'God the Son' the second person of the Trinity.

 “But concerning that day or that hour, no one knows, not even the angels in heaven, NOR THE SON, BUT ONLY THE FATHER. – Mark 13:32

-If Yahweh lived fully in flesh form on the earth, then why would an all knowing 'God the Son' not know the day or the hour of his second coming?
+If God lived fully in flesh form on the earth, then why would an all knowing 'God the Son' not know the day or the hour of his second coming?